-All students will feel the school is safe and organized at the opening of the school year.
+All students will feel the school is safe and organized whether on distance learning or while on campus upon school reopening.

 Provide extra time for the clerical staff to help make sure that the school is ready to open in August and all procedures are set up.